-- 1. How does chapter 2 help you to answer the following people? - Someone confused by Jesus' silence on same-sex relationships, compared with Paul's explicit teaching. - Someone who believes same-sex sexual relationships can't be wrong because samesex desire is simply natural to some people. - Someone who believes they are more innately sinful than others because they experience same-sex attraction - 2.
-What do the biblical accounts of Jesus' encounters with sinners show us about both his uncompromising view of sin and his heart for sinners? - · Which is more likely to tempt you: viewing the scale model as the real thing or questioning/rejecting the design of the scale model altogether? - 3.
+- 1. How does chapter 2 help you to answer the following people? - Someone confused by Jesus' silence on same-sex relationships, compared with Paul's explicit teaching. - · Someone who believes same-sex sexual relationships can't be wrong because samesex desire is simply natural to some people. - Someone who believes they are more innately sinful than others because they experience same-sex attraction - 2.
+What do the biblical accounts of Jesus' encounters with sinners show us about both his uncompromising view of sin and his heart for sinners? - How do you respond to this depiction of Jesus? - What response is Jesus looking for? - 3.
 Sam says, "If it was a choice between following an ancient religious leader or fulfilling my sexuality, it would be hard not to argue in favour of the latter.
-But that is not the actual choice I face." - What is the actual choice that Sam faces? - · What choice do you think you might be facing?
+But that is not the actual choice I face." - What is the actual choice that Sam faces? - What choice do you think you might be facing?